Innoviz Technologies (NASDAQ:INVZ) Sees Strong Trading Volume

 Innoviz Technologies Ltd. (NASDAQ:INVZ) saw strong trading volume on Monday .
 34,845 shares were traded during mid-day trading, a decline of 95% from the previous session’s volume of 744,266 shares.The stock last traded at $5.61 and had previously closed at $5.38.

 Several equities analysts have recently issued reports on the company.
+Cantor Fitzgerald reaffirmed an “overweight” rating on shares of Innoviz Technologies in a research report on Thursday, November 11th.
 The Goldman Sachs Group raised Innoviz Technologies from a “neutral” rating to a “buy” rating in a research report on Tuesday.
-Cantor Fitzgerald reissued an “overweight” rating on shares of Innoviz Technologies in a research report on Thursday, November 11th.

 Innoviz Technologies Company Profile (NASDAQ:INVZ)